St John's Gate, Clerkenwell: Uses

 The building has many historical associations, most notably as the original printing-house for Edward Cave's pioneering monthly, The Gentleman's Magazine, and sometime workplace of Samuel Johnson.
 From 1701 to 1709 it was the childhood home of the painter William Hogarth, whose father Richard Hogarth in 1703 opened a coffee house there, known as "Hogarth's Coffee House", which offered Latin lessons together with coffee.
 For many years the building was used as a tavern.
 In 1831 John Frost established a medical hospital (St John's Hospital) in the building, the original mediaeval usage of that word signifying a guest-house.

 The Gate was acquired in the 1870s by the revived Order of St John and was gradually converted to serve as headquarters of both the Order and its subsidiary, the St John Ambulance Brigade.
 It now also houses the Museum of the Order of St John.
 Much of its Tudor-style interior, including the Council Chamber over the arch, is attributed to Scott's Victorian restoration in the 1880s and 1890s.

 St John's Gate was voted an iconic landmark to represent Islington for the London Olympics 2012.

 Stone plaque

 A modern stone plaque is affixed to the building inscribed as follows:

-St John's Gate.
-This building was the main entrance to the Grand Priory of the Order of the Hospital of St. John of Jerusalem.
-The original gatehouse was erected about the year 1148 & was burnt down by Wat Tyler in 1381.
-It was restored by Prior John Redington & was finally rebuilt in its present form by Prior Thomas Docwra in 1504.
-The Grand Priory buildings were appropriated by the crown in 1559.
-The order of the Hospital of St. John of Jerusalem resumed possession of this gatehouse in 1873.